TroyFletcher/AT101_Split56/README.md

 go up the last step in a staircase, and think there is another step and your foot falls straight through your perception of reality.

+Latest: The enter key is becoming an issue.
+Much like I slur the spacebar (which, incidentally prevents me from using it as a tap key) I slur the enter key, which requires I press the FN key, which changes the other keys I may be typing.

 *Right shift* missing is a bit odd reaching for ~ or !.
 I dropped it off without worry given there was zero visible wear on my QFR's right shift.